iem-projects/CUBEmixer/README.txt

-Institut of Electronic Music and Acoustics Graz - 2005 Programming-Concept and Development: Musil, Ritsch, Zmoelnig based on  various developments on IEM Graz
+Institut of Electronic Music and Acoustics Graz - 2005 Programming-Concept and Development: Musil, Ritsch, Zmoelnig Binaural Extension adapted from Markus Noisterning based on  various developments on IEM Graz not extra named here see in the doc folder the IEM_Report.pdf (german only).

 Quick Instruction:
 ------------------